-In the case of short courses, your right to cancel your registration will come to an end as soon as you have accessed the online teaching or assessment materials or other course resources.
-By accessing those materials and resources you are explicitly agreeing that they are provided to you at that time and acknowledging that your right to cancel will be lost if you access them.
+Non-credit bearing Short Courses are not within the scope of this document, and your right to cancel your registration will come to an end as soon as you have accessed the online teaching or assessment materials or other course resources, even if less than the 14 day limit.
+By accessing those materials and resources, you are explicitly agreeing that they are provided to you at that time and acknowledging that your right to cancel will be lost if you access them.
+See Conditions of Registration (Short Courses) 2020/21 for further detail.